QENSlibrary/QENSmodels/README.md

 This command will generate html files in the subfolder *_build/html*.

 # Tests
-The script to run the doctests is located in the `tools` folder.
+The script to run the tests is located in the `tools` folder.
+These tests require the installation of `doctest` and `unittest`.
 In a terminal, move to the `tools` directory and run
 ```
-./run_doctest.sh
+./run_tests.sh
 ```

+To run
 ## License

 Redistribution of the software is permitted under the terms of the